ttimbers/github_course_delivery_system/hands_on.md

+## Set-up

+*assuming you have a UBC cwl...*

+- Sign up for an account with [Github.com](https://github.com/) (if you don't already have one)
+- login to [ubc.syzygy.ca](https://ubc.syzygy.ca/) with your cwl
+- Click on:

+    1. "Start Server"
+    2. "New" > "Terminal"
+    3. enter the following (changing the values in the quotes to ones appropriate for your [Github.com](https://github.com/) account)
+    ```
+    git config --global user.name "ttimbers""
+    git config --global user.email "tiffany.timbers@gmail.com"
+    ```

+    *note - the quotes are still necessary*

 ## Activity overview

 Now that we're set up to use Git, let's walk through a workflow very similar to what the students would do (and learn a little Git along the way!)